wonkybream/django-rdtwt/README.md

 *(Run Django Tests With Testcontainers)*

-This targets users who wish to forget the setup of a database for tests.
+This targets users who wish to forget setting up a database for tests.
 There's no manually starting up *Docker compose* or local database with this.

 **Note:**

 See: [Altering settings at runtime: Django documentation](https://docs.djangoproject.com/en/3.2/topics/settings/#altering-settings-at-runtime)

-This runner changes default database host dynamically, because it's quite hard to know database host before-hand in dynamic environments, for example some CI/CD runners.
+This test runner changes default database host dynamically, because it's quite hard to know database host before-hand in dynamic environments, for example some CI/CD runners.

 Still this just works and is quite simple, that's why I haven't spent that much time investigating alternative solutions.